-Mavala stop is an anti-nail biting polish that tastes very bitter, and as a result discourages nail biting for children 4 and older.
-The manufacturer also claim that it prevents thumb sucking, however we do not agree.
+Mavala Stop is an anti-nail biting polish that tastes very bitter, and as a result discourages nail biting for children 4 and older.
+Mavala Switzerland, the manufacturer, claims that it also prevents thumb sucking, however we do not agree.

 Success rate for thumbsuckers is extremely low, because the polish is intended to help stop finger nail biting during the daytime.
 For people who subconsciously put their fingers or thumbs in their mouth it is an excellent reminder to stop nail biting or thumbsucking.
 If you are looking for a solution to stop adult thumb sucking during waking hours or you simply need a reminder and who really wants to stop fingernail biting, then any anti-nail biting polish is a good choice for you.
 There are several choices including lower cost options.